-In accordance with its wider risk management, as set out in Note 48.4.6.1, it is the Bank's strategy to apply fair value hedge accounting to keep interest rate sensitivities within its established limits.
+IAS 39.86(a) In accordance with its wider risk management, as set out in Note 48.4.6.1, it is the Bank's strategy to apply fair IFRS 7.22A value hedge accounting to keep interest rate sensitivities within its established limits.
 Applying fair value hedge accounting enables the Bank to reduce fair value fluctuations of fixed rate financial assets as if they were floating rate instruments linked to the attributable benchmark rates.
 From a hedge accounting point of view, the Bank designates the hedged risk as the exposure to changes in the fair value of a recognised financial asset or liability or an unrecognised firm commitment, or an identified portion of such financial assets, liabilities or firm commitments that is attributable to a particular risk and could affect profit or loss.
-The Bank only hedges changes due to interest rates such as benchmark rates (e.g., the Goodland Interbank Offer Rate), which are typically the most significant component of the overall fair value change.
-The Bank assesses hedge effectiveness by comparing fair value movements of the hedging instruments and the hedged items attributable to changes in these benchmark rates using the hypothetical derivative method as set out above.
+The Bank only hedges changes IFRS 7.22B(b) due to interest rates such as benchmark rates (e.g., the Goodland Interbank Offer Rate), which are typically the most significant component of the overall fair value change.
+The Bank assesses hedge effectiveness by IFRS 7.22B(a) comparing fair value movements of the hedging instruments and the hedged items attributable to changes in these benchmark rates using the hypothetical derivative method as set out above.
 Within its risk management and hedging strategies, the Bank differentiates between micro and macro fair value hedging strategies, as set out under the relevant subheadings below.

-In accordance with its hedging strategy, the Bank matches the principal of the hedging instruments to the principal of the hedged items, including prepayment expectations.
+In accordance with its hedging strategy, the Bank manages its interest rate risk by matching the principal of the hedged items, including prepayment expectations.
 The Bank uses pay fixed/receive floating interest rate swaps to hedge its fixed rate debt instruments and loans and pay floating/receive fixed interest rate swaps to hedge its fixed rate liabilities.